-Google SketchUp Make: a Simple-to-Use 3D Modeling CAD Package
+SketchUp: A Simple-to-Use 3D Modeling CAD Package

 There are several 3D CAD software applications available for high-end, detailed design in the area of engineering and architecture.
 High-powered software comes with a corresponding price tag which can range from hundreds to thousands of dollars.

-While Google bought the company @Last Software which originally developed SketchUp, the application is currently owned by Trimble Navigation.
+While Google bought the company @Last Software, which originally developed SketchUp, the application is currently owned by Trimble Navigation.

 Glossary of Terms in SketchUp

 CAD: Computer-Aided Design.
 The use of computers and software to create a virtual design.
 The design could be as simple as a schematic drawing of an electrical circuit or PCB layout or a more sophisticated 3D model of a building or animated model of a machine.
 A CAD design can be easily modified compared to a traditional pencil or pen and ink drawing, or a real-world 3D prototype.